timroman234/PerplexityPro_WPSearch/README.md

 - **Plugin sends the query** to Perplexity’s Sonar API, filtered to your domain (if configured).
 - **AI-generated answer** is displayed, along with a list of related articles cited as references.

+- **Known image issues** there is currently an issue with the Article thumbnails in some cases.
+Working that out with Perplexity.
+Will update as soon as we can.
 ---

 ## Screenshots